-- Pre-82 Service Funding: The 2017 Past Service Rate (PSR) is confirmed at \$665.
-We recommend that the PSR for 2018 be set at \$692. ¶1506.7 (2012 Discipline) grants authority to the Annual Conference to review the annuity rate for Pre-82 service and to adjust the PSR rate as appropriate taking into consideration the changes in the economy.
+- Pre-82 Service Funding: The 2018 Past Service Rate (PSR) is confirmed at \$692.
+We recommend that the PSR for 2018 be set at \$720. ¶1506.7 (2016 Discipline) confers authority upon the annual conference to review the annuity rate for Pre-82 service and to adjust the PSR rate as appropriate taking into consideration the changes in the economy.
 Such annuity rate may remain the same or be increased without restriction.
-We spath Benefits and Investments actuarial valuation for Pre-82 Annuities as of January 1, 2016, showed a more than fully funded plan, no monies to be paid by BWC.
+We spath Benefits and Investments actuarial valuation for Pre-82 Annuities as of January 1, 2017, showed a more than fully funded plan, requiring no monies to be paid by BWC.
 The pre-82 plan surplus results from increases in valuation of the securities in the account.
-We spath has authorized a mechanism by which we have been able to employ some of the excess Pre-82 funds to fund our Retiree Medical Plan reserve.
-Pre-82 is the pension plan in place prior to 1982. - Ministerial Pension Plan (MPP) Funding: Wespath Benefits and Investments actuarial valuation for MPP Annuities as of January 1, 2016, showed that it is also a fully funded plan, no monies to be paid by BWC.
-Monies previously contributed to MPP will continue to be held in individual participant accounts.
+We spath has authorized a mechanism by which we have been able to employ some of the excess Pre-82 funds to indirectly fund our Retiree Medical Plan reserve.
+Pre-82 is the pension plan in place prior to 1982. - Ministerial Pension Plan (MPP) Funding: Wespath Benefits and Investments' actuarial valuation for MPP Annuities as of January 1, 2017, showed that it is also a fully funded plan, requiring no monies to be paid by BWC.
+Monies previously contributed to MPP will-continue to be held in individual participant accounts.
 MPP is the pension plan in place from 1982 through 2006 - Clergy Retirement Security Program (CRSP) Funding: The Baltimore-Washington Conference funds the program as follows: - CRSP Defined Contribution (DC) BWC continues to collect 3% of participant's plan compensation (Salary plus housing) to fund the Defined Contribution (DC).
-Two percent goes directly to the participant's DC account.
-Participant is now required to enroll in the United Methodist Personal Investment Plan (UMPIP) with a contribution of at least 1% of plan compensation in order to receive a match of up to 1%. - CRSP Defined Benefit (DB) BWC continues to collect 12% of participant's plan compensation limited by the DAC (Denominational Average Compensation).
+2% goes directly to the participant's DC account.
+The participant is now required to enroll in the United Methodist Personal Investment Plan (UMPIP) with a contribution of at least 1% of plan compensation in order to receive a match of up to 1%. - CRSP Defined Benefit (DB) BWC continues to collect 12% of the participant's plan compensation, limited by the DAC (Denominational Average Compensation) to fund the Defined Benefit portion of CRSP.